Geraldine McEwan: Later career

+In 1991, McEwan returned to the world of Mapp & Lucia, recording an unabridged audiobook adaptation of Queen Lucia for ISIS Audio Books.
+It was later re-released in 2024.

-McEwan won another Evening Standard Best Actress Award in 1995 for her role as Lady Wishfort in a revival of Congreve's The Way of the World, again at the National Theatre.
-Sheridan Morley, then theatre critic of The Spectator, wrote, "Geraldine McEwan (in the performance of the night and her career) comes on looking like an ostrich which has mysteriously been crammed into a tambourine lined with fresh flowers."
+McEwan won another Evening Standard Best Actress Award in 1995 for her role as Lady Wishfort in a revival of The Way of the World, again at the National Theatre.
+Sheridan Morley, at that time the theatre critic of The Spectator, wrote: "Geraldine McEwan (in the performance of the night and her career) comes on looking like an ostrich which has mysteriously been crammed into a tambourine lined with fresh flowers."

-With Richard Briers, she starred from November 1997 in a revival of Eugène Ionesco's absurdist play The Chairs in a co-production between Simon McBurney's Théâtre de Complicité and London's Royal Court Theatre (then temporarily based at the Duke of York's) who had staged the British premiere 40 years earlier.
+With Richard Briers, she starred from November 1997 in a revival of Eugène Ionesco's absurdist play The Chairs, in a co-production between London's Royal Court Theatre (at that time temporarily based at the Duke of York's), which had staged the British premiere 40 years earlier, and Simon McBurney's Théâtre de Complicité.
 This production had a brief run on Broadway between April and June 1998; McEwan was nominated for a Tony Award.

 Her later television credits include Oranges Are Not the Only Fruit (1990), for which she won the British Academy Television Award as Best Actress in 1991, and Mulberry (1992–93).
 She was also in the Cassandra episode of Red Dwarf (1999), playing a prescient computer.
 McEwan played the demented witch Mortianna in the film Robin Hood: Prince of Thieves (1991).
 In Peter Mullan's The Magdalene Sisters, (2002), she played the role of Sister Bridget.
 In 2001, she voiced Margaret in the audio book Richard III.

 McEwan was selected by Granada Television for Marple (2004–07), a new series featuring the Agatha Christie sleuth Miss Marple.
 She told The New York Times in a 2005 interview when the series was first being screened by PBS, "I do enjoy playing very original and slightly eccentric characters.
 It is very amusing that Agatha Christie should have created this older woman who lives a very conventional life in a little country village and yet spends all her time solving violent crimes."
-She announced her retirement from the role in 2008 after appearing in 12 films.
+She announced her retirement from the role early in 2008, after appearing in 12 films; she had fallen and broken a hip late the previous year.
 She was succeeded as Miss Marple in the series by Julia McKenzie.

 In 2005, she provided the voice of Miss Thripp in the film Wallace & Gromit: The Curse of the Were-Rabbit and again in A Matter of Loaf and Death in 2008.

-Personal life
+Personal life and death

-In 1953, McEwan married Hugh Cruttwell, whom she had first met when she was aged 14 while working at the Theatre Royal, Windsor.
+In 1953, McEwan married Hugh Cruttwell, whom she had first met when she was 14 years old, while working at the Theatre Royal, Windsor.
 Cruttwell was the Principal of the Royal Academy of Dramatic Art from 1965 to 1984.
-They had a son Greg, who is an actor and screenwriter, and a daughter Claudia.
+They had a son Greg, who is an actor and screenwriter, and a daughter named Claudia.

-McEwan was reported to have declined an OBE, and later, a DBE (in 2002), but she did not respond to these claims.
+McEwan was reported to have declined an OBE and later, a DBE (in 2002), but she did not respond to these claims.